-\acknowledgments We would like to thank Hans-Thomas Janka for providing access to simulation data through the Garching Core Collapse Supernova Archive.
+We would like to thank Hans-Thomas Janka for providing access to simulation data through the Garching Core Collapse Supernova Archive.
 The particular simulation whose output was used for our work was done by Robert Bollig and Lorenz H\"udepohl using the \texttt{PROMETHEUS-VERTEX} code.
-In addition, we thank Gonzalo Herrera and Manibrata Sen for useful discussions.
-B.D. also thanks Doojin Kim, Deepak Sathyan, Kuver Sinha and Yongchao Zhang for ongoing collaboration on a related topic which led to this project, and the organizers of the BCVSPIN 2024 conference in Kathmandu, Nepal, for warm hospitality where part of this work was done.
+In addition, we thank Gonzalo Herrera, Manibrata Sen and Robert Ziegler for useful discussions.
+B.D. also thanks Kaladi Babu, Doojin Kim, Deepak Sathyan, Kuver Sinha, Anil Thapa and Yongchao Zhang for collaboration on related topics, and the organizers of the BCVSPIN 2024 conference in Kathmandu, Nepal, for warm hospitality where part of this work was done.
 The work of B.D. was partly supported by the US Department of Energy under grant No. DE-SC0017987.
 C.V.C. was generously supported by the Arthur B. McDonald Canadian Astroparticle Physics Research Institute, and by Washington University in St. Louis through the Edwin Thompson Jaynes Postdoctoral Fellowship.
 A.V.P. thanks Sanjay Reddy for helpful discussions and acknowledges partial support from the U.S. Department of Energy (DOE) under grant DE-FG02-87ER40328 at the University of Minnesota.